 Try to capture the essence of the audio lecture

-While you are listening to the audio, make sure you are capturing its essence right.
+While you are listening to the audio, make sure you are capturing its essence correctly.
 It is highly recommendable to take note of some keywords for future references.
 Note down the important details such as names, numbers, and nouns in the audio.
 These keywords will help you to write an accurate and appropriate summary.

 Draft the response that covers the main idea of the summary